pymodbus-dev/pymodbus/doc/source/client.rst

 With **Serial**, the comm port is defined when creating the object.
 The physical devices are addressed with the :mod:`slave=` parameter.

-:mod:`slave=0` is defined as broadcast in the modbus standard, but pymodbus treats is a normal device.
+:mod:`slave=0` is defined as broadcast in the modbus standard, but pymodbus treats it as a normal device.

 If an application is expecting multiple responses to a broadcast request, it must call :mod:`client.execute` and deal with the responses.

-If no response is expected to a request, the :mod:`no_response_expected=True` argument can be used in the normal API calls, this will cause the call to return imidiatble with :mod:`None`
+If no response is expected to a request, the :mod:`no_response_expected=True` argument can be used in the normal API calls, this will cause the call to return immediately with :mod:`None`.

 Client response handling